Brownster/terraform-associate-notes/README.md

   - Git repositories (`source = "git::https://..."`)
   - Local paths (`source = "./modules/webserver"`)
 - **Pinning a Version:** use the `version` argument inside the `module` block: `version = "1.0.0"`.
+- **Module Block Requirements:** every module block needs a `source`.
+Pin a specific version for reproducible builds, e.g. `version = "1.0.0"`.
+- **Public vs Private Module Registry:**
+  - Public registry modules specify a version in the module block.
+  - Private registry modules restrict access to your Terraform Cloud/Enterprise users but use the same `version` argument.
+- **Passing Root Variables to a Module:** reference variables from the root module when setting module arguments (e.g., `servers = var.num_servers`).
 - **Exposing Child Module Outputs:**
   1. Declare an `output` block inside the child module's code.
   2. In the root module, declare another `output` that references the child's output.